shpml/fundamentals/10_chapter/intro.md

 But first... a little math.

-**Function** is a term that comes out of mathematics - you may remember seeing it in a high school algebra class.
+**Function** is a term that comes out of mathematics.
+You may remember seeing it in a high school algebra class.
 The basic idea of a function is simple - it's a relationship between a set of inputs and a set of outputs.

 Consider the relationship between a variable `x` and the function `f`.
 The function `f` takes the input `x` and spits out a single output (`f(x)`).